 —Elizabeth Englander, researcher, professor of psychology and director of the Massachusetts Aggression Reduction Center, Bridgewater State University

-What makes vampers depressed?
+How do technology and sleep deprivation impact mental health?
 The negative effects of social media may be part of the problem.
 For example, a study of 82 young adults found that the more they used Facebook, the more their life satisfaction levels declined.
 But sleep deprivation, regardless of why it occurs, is linked to depression.

 Researchers have found that teens feel more depressed and anxious when they don’t get enough sleep.
-In a study of nearly 28,000 high school students, scientists found that each hour of lost sleep was associated with a 38 percent increase in the risk of feeling sad or hopeless, and a 58 percent increase in suicide attempts.
+In a study of nearly 28,000 high school students, scientists found that each hour of lost sleep was associated with a 38 percent increase in the risk of feeling sad or hopeless and a 58 percent increase in suicide attempts.

 Another study found that high school seniors were three times more likely to have strong depression symptoms if they had excessive daytime sleepiness.
 “Sleep deprivation and depression go hand in hand among teenagers,” said the study’s lead author, Mahmood Siddique, DO, a sleep medicine specialist at the Robert Wood Johnson Medical School in New Brunswick, New Jersey.